-NSG 371 Healthcare Informatics 2(2-0) The course includes internet use by health care consumers, policy, current and future role of telehealth.
-Covers informatics, current issues and challenges facing nursing.
+NSG 371 Healthcare Informatics 2(2-0) Introduces theory, infrastructure and ethical application of health informatics for the delivery of safe, effective, efficient, and quality patient-centered care.
 Pre or corequisite: NSG 231, 232 or by permission.
-(S,SS)
+(S)

 NSG 372 Clinical Practicum I 3(0-9)